azro1/azro1/README.md

 <h1 align="left">Hi 👋, i'm Simon Sutherland</h1>

 ## a passionate Software Developer and Graphic Designer from London.
 I enjoy working both front and back-end.
 I also have an obsession for UX UI Design.
-I firmly believe in the power of open-source and its ability to drive innovation and create positive change 🌍✊ Let's connect and collaborate on exciting open-source projects!! 💻
+I firmly believe in the power of open-source and its ability to drive innovation and create positive change.
+Let's connect and collaborate on exciting open-source projects!! 💻

 ## 🚀 About Me